FarronF/limerick-council-meetings/meetings/2021/07/05-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 14th June 2021.md

 where there is no capacity in the treatment plant.

-The amendments were proposed by Cllr J. Sheahan, seconded by Cllr Galvin.--- **7.Change to Volume 2-Hospital**
+The amendments were proposed by Cllr J. Sheahan, seconded by Cllr Galvin.
+---
+**7.Change to Volume 2-Hospital**

 Cllr Mitchell proposed the following amendment: